patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 + [Unmarshal Products](!unmarshalProducts)
 + [Marshal Products](!marshalProducts)

 This project includes examples of XML instances of *Product* data.
 These examples can be found in the `src/test/example/products` sub-directory.
-To load these examples into the *Explorer*, [unmarshal products](!unmarshalProducts) will use the `JAXBContext` to read and parse the XML instances into a property  holding a `Set<Product>` within the application.
+To load these examples into the *Explorer*, [unmarshal products](!unmarshalProducts) uses the `JAXBContext` to read and parse the XML instances into a property  holding a `Set<Product>` within the application.

 > Hint: You can clear the output and error consoles using the first button in the toolbar.